briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         product, as those terms are defined or described in 21 U.S.C.
 321 and 353(g).

-        6. _(F)_ “Proof of age.”
-Means a driver’s license, a commercial driver’s license, a military identification card, a passport, or an identification card issued under Ohio R.C.
+        6. _(F)_ "Proof of age."
+Means a driver's license, a commercial driver's license, a military identification card, a passport, or an identification card issued under Ohio R.C.
 4507.50 to 4507.52 that shows that a person is eighteen years of age or older.

-        7. _(G)_ “Tobacco product.”
+        7. _(G)_ "Tobacco product."
 Means any product that is made or derived from tobacco or that contains any form of nicotine, if it is intended for human consumption or is likely to be consumed, whether smoked, heated, chewed, absorbed, dissolved, inhaled, or ingested by any other